LeSasse/intro_to_mricrogl_scripting/README.md

 # set defaults and load a template
 gl.resetdefaults()
 ```
-I like to use my own text editor so, I typically write a script in my own editor first
+I like to use my own text editor, so I typically write a script in my own editor first
 and then open it in MRIcroGL later.

 In particular, I prefer a white background over the black default for the main